 The music, fashion and cars of the film make no attempt to take us back to 1984 — instead it looks like 2004.
 Nor is there anything about this that couldn’t be 1964 or even 1944, with a few surface-level modifications.

 In 1984, gay relationships were illegal.
-In the film the girls get thrown out of the local dance establishment, not just for being high and interrupting the singer, but also for being draped all over one another.
+In the film the girls are thrown out of the local dance establishment, not just for being high and interrupting the singer, but also for draping themselves all over each other.
 For the locals — be it 1984 or 2004 — two girls in love would have been a confronting sight.

 THE FAKENHAM HOUSE

 The aristocratic house is ‘creepy’ in Tamsin’s words, made even creepier by her made-up stories about it.
-At various points I was reminded of Rapunzel, though Tamsin had cloistered herself away in her upstairs bedroom largely by choice.
+At various points I thought of “Rapunzel“, though Tamsin had cloistered herself away in her upstairs bedroom largely by choice.
 (The dollhouse in Sadie’s bedroom is symbolic. )

-I was reminded of Rapunzel again later when Mona is literally locked inside her bedroom by her brother.
-Tamsin chooses to cloister herself inside her bedroom — the world is there for her taking, actually — whereas the financially poor, working class, ill-educated Mona is literally locked into her situation.
+I thought of Rapunzel again later when Mona’s brother literally locks her inside her bedroom.
+Tamsin chooses to cloister herself inside her bedroom, whereas the financially poor, working class and poorly-educated Mona is locked into hers.
+This is about more than the bedroom.

 RICH AND POOR AS MIRROR CHARACTERS